amandaalexandre/trip-planner/README.md

-# trip-planner
+# Trip Planner

-A eb app the helps user to plan their trips.
+This web app helps user to plan their next trip according to their budget.